-Our consultations at The London Cat Clinic are about 20 minutes, roughly double what most veterinary practices offer.
+Our standard consultations at The London Cat Clinic are 20 minutes, roughly double what most veterinary practices offer.

 More time means more care and attention to detail.
 Our consultations allow ample time to ensure your cat is comfortable, to discuss their needs without feeling rushed and for a thorough examination.

 If you’re unsure whether or not your cat needs to see a vet, feel free to contact us to discuss or use our Symptom Checker.
 Bear in mind that when it comes to hiding illness cats are the ultimate camouflage artists!
 Behaviours to look out for include:

 Seeking out cooler spots to sleep